Mobile App Design: The Complete Designer’s Guide | BuildFire

 So if you want to edit photos, you’ll have to combine this app with other tools like Photoshop or Adobe illustrator.
 Are you a PC fan?
 It’s so unfortunate the guys at Bohemian Coding may not be supporting PCs.

 Here’s what they said in their FAQ: “Due to the technologies and frameworks exclusive to OS X that Sketch has been built upon, regrettably we will not be considering supporting Sketch on either of these platforms.”

-XD provides you with basically all the features you get from Sketch—wireframe, prototyping, and more.
+XD provides you with basically all the features you get from Sketch—wireframing, prototyping, and more.